Last updated: May 4, 2026

 Step 2: Form an LLC and Get Your EIN

-Step 4: Check Local Business Licensing Requirements
+Step 4: Get Local Business Licensing

 Step 5: Professional Liability and General Liability Insurance